Our Adoption Trip to Ho Chi Minh City, Vietnam

 On the tour, we rode by bus to the Mekong river, toured by boat, little boat, littler yet boat and saw lots of the river (boy, Disney has done a great job representing jungle rivers!), a bee farm with honey, a coconut candy factory where there were lots of free samples.
-The tour is by IDITOURS and the number to reach them in HCMC is 8361922 or 8368018.
-They are in District 1 at 195 Pham Ngu Lao St. Call the evening before you want to tour - let them know you want an English speaking tour guide.
-My friend said it was no place or a baby, and it wasn't, but luckily Daniel slept through the whole thing.
-He apparently naps alot at the orphanage, but he was so busy looking around that he slept not at all on Tues. so he was very tired on Wed.
+The tour is by IDITOURS, they are in District 1.
+Call the evening before you want to tour - let them know you want an English speaking tour guide.
+My friend said it was no place for a baby, and it wasn't, but luckily Daniel slept through the whole thing.
+He apparently naps alot at the orphanage, but he was so busy looking around that he slept not at all on Tues. so he was very tired on Wednesday.
 Everyone was so nice who took the tour, and the guide, too.
 Also the people at the stops.
 The people of Vietnam certainly seem to ADORE babies.
 We did get rained on while we were in one of the boats with a roof (luckily) and I had Daniel snuggled up in a shawl loaned to me by an Australian woman.
 I had a blanket with me for him, but the shawl allowed me to keep my blanket dry for the bus later.
 I was torn between taking the advice not to take Daniel on the tour and taking him so I could go with my friend who was kind enough to go with me to Vietnam.
 I really don't recommend taking a baby on this tour unless you have a very quiet child and are INCREDIBLY adventurous.
 I won't take him when I go on the tour again next time we go to Vietnam.
 A toddler would probably tip over the smallest boat.

 Wednesday PM we took Daniel back to the orphange.
 Very difficult.
 Enough said.